Everlaw/azure-sdk-for-java/EVERLAW-README.md

 c.
 Go to [our artifactory](https://github.com/orgs/Everlaw/packages?repo_name=servers) and find the package.
 Ensure the latest version matches what you just uploaded.

 d.
-Delete the artifacts located in your local Maven cache and `servers/lib/` and try pulling in the new version from a project that uses it.
-This will ensure you correctly uploaded the package to Github.
+Open a PR into `servers` to update the version of this package.
+Our CI process will ensure that the package can be downloaded from the artifactory.